openfaas/workshop/README.md

 You can start with the first lab [Lab 1](lab1.md).

+## Tear down / Clear up

+You can find how to stop and remove OpenFaaS [here](https://github.com/openfaas/faas/blob/master/guide/troubleshooting.md#stop-and-remove-openfaas)

 ## Wrapping up

 If you're taking an instructor-led workshop, we'll now take Q&A and cover some advanced topics: